 “I look back on my time at Heathfield with enormous pleasure.
 The whole day was one of total enjoyment.”

-We are delighted to announce that we are developing a new private social network for all Heathfield Old Girls which will be called The HOGline.
+We are delighted to announce that we have developed a new private social network for all Heathfield Old Girls called The HOGline.

 The HOGline will be the ‘line’ that connects us all.
 A community site where Old Girls will be able to post messages for networking, jobs, reunions and in order to meet up in different countries around the world.
 Whether you want to get in touch with your old year group, are looking for a holiday home in the South of France for the Summer, a new job, an excellent web designer, sell something or find out who is in New York next week to meet up, The HOGline will deliver.
 Old Girl recommendations, Old Girl contacts and connections.